Cisco Nexus Hyperfabric — Getting Started

 - After the fabric has been fully provisioned, you can connect your local hosts and servers to the fabric.

-Device telemetry
+Switch telemetry

-- Switch or server: port status, assertions, and traffic stats
+- Switch—Port status, assertions, and traffic stats

-- Interface: port counters, link status, and network configuration
+- Interface—Port counters, link status, and network configuration

-- Environmental: per switch sensor readings for fans, PSUs, and other components
+- Environmental—Per switch sensor readings for fans, PSUs, and other components

-- Optics and pluggables: digital optical monitoring (DOM) statistics
+- Optics and pluggables—Digital optical monitoring (DOM) statistics

 Nexus Hyperfabric use cases

 Typical use cases for Cisco Nexus Hyperfabric include small to medium branch offices or remote colocation sites where you do not want on-premises management.
-The Cisco Nexus Hyperfabric is ideal for meeting needs such as
+The Cisco Nexus Hyperfabric is ideal for meeting needs such as:

-- deploying or extending new data center fabrics or easily building new data center fabrics
+- Deploying or extending new data center fabrics or easily building new data center fabrics

-- deploying reliably and rapidly with basic network requirements and compute connectivity
+- Deploying reliably and rapidly with basic network requirements and compute connectivity

-- deploying small, spineless fabrics of one or two switches
+- Deploying small, spineless fabrics of one or two switches

-- starting small and expanding fabrics seamlessly without confined architectures.
+- Starting small and expanding fabrics seamlessly without confined architectures

 Supported topologies